Join today and get instant access to all test results and research.

 The programme Rules (348 KB) govern how the Code is assessed and compliance monitored.
 This includes annual head office, retail site and communication centre assessments, on-going review by mystery shoppers and feedback received through our advisory service.

 The accreditation programme is designed to guarantee you fair outcomes but occasionally things go wrong.
 Any customer of a Consumer Trusted business is able to use our advisory service for advice regarding an issue with the business or to make a complaint about the business.
-If you’re not currently a member, all you need to do is register as a Bronze member – this is completely free.
-You can then use the Request for advice form or call us on 0800 266 786.
+Call us on 0800 266 786 and we’ll help you resolve the issue.

 Members can also share feedback on any of our Trusted businesses.